BioLite CampStove 2

 Light it Up

 Now it’s time to light the fire on the BioLite stove!
-Included with the stove are some fuel tablets.
-These fire starters are easily purchased in outdoor stores and are a fantastic way to get things going.
+Included with the stove is a small piece of firestarter.
+These fuel tablets are easily purchased in outdoor stores and are a fantastic way to get things going.
 I always carry vaseline-soaked cotton balls and even little tinder bundles in my pack, which are phenomenal fire starters.
 If you’ve exhausted your tinder: birch bark ripped off a tree works wonders.

 At this point, turn on the stove’s built-in fan, which aids combustion.
-I keep the fan setting around low to medium until the fire is going strong.
+I keep the fan setting around low to medium until you have an efficient burn and the fire is going strong.
 After that, it’s just a matter of feeding the stove until you finish cooking.
 Higher fan speeds will increase the heat.
 However, it does burn through your “fuel” faster.

 Related: Top 3 Reasons Why You Should Bring a Multi-tool Camping